FairBalance: How to Achieve Equalized Odds With Data Pre-processing: Conclusion and future work

+With the two findings, we proposed FairBalance, a pre-processing algorithm balancing the training data.
+With experiments on eight real world datasets, we show in RQ3 and RQ4 that FairBalance outperforms every other baseline in smAOD, and is on par with them in terms of utility (measured by AUC) and runtime.
+Also demonstrated in RQ5 with a complex neural network model trained on an image processing dataset, FairBalance is model-agnostic itself and can be generalized to classifiers other than logistic regression.

+Overall, FairBalance is able to improve equalized odds of binary classifiers on training data by adjusting the sample weights.
+It can be applied with any unbiased predictor with zero mean of training errors and an intercept term $\theta^{(0)}$.
+The computational overhead of it is also linear.
+With all these advantages, we would recommend the application of FairBalance when developing machine learning software that is required to perform similarly across different sensitive demographic groups.
+This would solve problems such as the COMPAS example discussed in Section~\ref{sec:introduction}--- after balancing the class distributions with FairBalance, the false positive rates and true positive rates across white and black defendants become less different (measured as mEOD and mAOD in Table~\ref{tab:compas1}).
+Note that FairBalance cannot prevent the machine learning software from being unfair due to unfair training data labels.
+This would require data elicitation from domain experts.

-Given the threats to validity discussed in Section~\ref{sect:Discussion}, future work of this paper will focus on: \bi \item How to detect and mitigate biased ground truth labels.
-Equalized odds and the fairness metrics utilized in this paper (EOD, AOD) are no longer reliable when ground truth labels can be biased.
-Other fairness metrics which do not depend on a set of reliable ground truth labels (e.g. individual fairness metric) are required to evaluate fairness in such data. \item How to mitigate potential ethical bias when the sensitive attributes are unknown or noisy.
-There are some existing work along this research~\cite{wang2020robust}, However, it remains as a major challenge for machine learning fairness. \ei
+Given the threats to validity discussed in Section~\ref{threats} and the above limitation, future work of this paper focuses on: \bi \item How to detect and mitigate biased labels.
+Equalized odds is no longer reliable when ground truth labels can be biased.
+But this also creates an opportunity to isolate the bias inherited from the training data when applying FairBalance to mitigate the bias originated from the training process.
+When equalized odds is violated for a model trained with FairBalance, the violation is possibly due to the biased labels. \item How to mitigate potential ethical bias when the sensitive attributes are unknown or noisy.
+There are some existing work along this research~\cite{wang2020robust}, However, it remains as a major challenge for machine learning fairness. \item How to generalize this work to regression problems when the dependent variable and the sensitive attributes can be continuous.
+This requires a generalized definition of equalized odds for the regression problems. \ei